toshi-kishikawa/OMARU/README.md

 # OMARU
 OMARU (**O**mnibus **m**etagenome-wide **a**ssociation study with **r**ob**u**stness) is a new end-to-end analysis workflow that covers a wide range of microbiome analysis from phylogenetic and functional profiling to case-control metagenome-wide association studies (MWAS).

-- implementation of rigorous quality control (QC) of shotgun sequence reads, samples, clades, and genes, OMARU constructs phylogenetic and functional profiling of the metagenome, the two main analytical pipelines.
-Three major components of the case-control association tests of MWAS (i.e., phylogenetic, gene, and biological pathway analyses) are subsequently conducted with rigorous handling of false positives in statistical analysis.
-OMARU visualizes attractive figures which enables comprehensive summary of the association test results.
-Furthermore, OMARU can evaluate pathway-level links between the metagenome and the germline genome-wide association studies (GWAS) of the host genome, as well as the links between taxa and genes in the metagenome.
-OMARU is a flexible and extensible workflow that can be customized, such as adding an up-to-date database.
+- implement rigorous quality control (QC) of shotgun sequence reads, samples, clades, and genes.
+- construct phylogenetic and functional profiling of the metagenome.
+- conduct three major components of the case-control association tests of MWAS (i.e., phylogenetic, gene, and biological pathway analyses) with rigorous handling of false positives in statistical analysis.
+- visualize attractive figures which enables comprehensive summary of the association test results.
+- evaluate pathway-level links between the metagenome and the germline genome-wide association studies (GWAS) of the host genome,
+- link taxa and genes in the metagenome.

 ## Overview
 ![Graphical_abstract](https://user-images.githubusercontent.com/78953113/122957772-39fb9200-d3bd-11eb-86d0-f2421ab638a7.png)